Columbia University was founded in 1754 as King’s College by royal charter of King George II of England.

 GEOGRAPHIC DIVERSITY: Columbia University students come from all 50 states and over 90 countries, and more than 50% self-identify as students of color.
 Moreover, Columbia University enrolls one of the largest percentages of foreign students of any major private research university in America.

-INTERNATIONAL STUDENT SERVICES: In addition to the International Students and Scholars Office, which provides resources for international students and assists with their transition to the United States, there are dozens of international student groups.
+INTERNATIONAL STUDENT SERVICES: In addition to the International Students and Scholars Office, which provides resources for international students and assists with their transition to the United States, there are dozens of international student groups and a special pre-orientation program for new international students.

-INTERNATIONAL STUDENT BUDGET: Expenses, other than travel, are similar to those of domestic students.
+INTERNATIONAL STUDENT BUDGET: Other than travel, expenses are similar to those of domestic students.

 * For first year only

-FINANCIAL AID: Columbia awards more than $134 million in financial aid each year and meets the full need of all applicants admitted as first-year students who have applied for financial aid, regardless of citizenship.
-Admission is need-blind for U.S. citizens and permanent residents and persons granted refugee visas by the United States.
+FINANCIAL AID: Columbia awards more than $168 million in financial aid each year and meets the full need of all applicants admitted as first-year students who have applied for financial aid, regardless of citizenship.
+Admission is need-blind for US citizens and permanent residents, persons granted refugee visas by the United States, and undocumented students.

 TEST SCORE REQUIREMENTS:

-• The SAT and two SAT Subject Tests or the ACT with Writing is required.
+• The SAT or the ACT is required.

 • Students for whom English is not a first language should consult our website for our policy on English proficiency testing.

-APPLICATION DEADLINES AND FEES: The application postmark deadline for Early Decision candidates is November 1, and for Regular Decision candidates it is January 1.
-The nonrefundable application fee is $85.
+APPLICATION DEADLINES AND FEES: The application postmark deadline for Early Decision candidates is November 1; for Regular Decision candidates, it is January 1.
+The non-refundable application fee is $85.